 Monday through Friday you can catch me in a comfortable pair of footwear, one hand with a death grip on my handbag and a cellphone to my other ear doing bobbing and weaving through a swollen NYC crowd doing my very best to get.it.done.
-There are illustrations to approve, articles to write, prices to negotiate, partnerships to nurture, mentors to consult and oh yes, paper to sell!
-My 8 year old stationery company She’s Got Papers is like a sibling to my 21 year old son Brandon and my 8 year old daughter Jada.
-Like the 2 of them it’s had it’s share of growing pains but it also makes me happier than a felon on a furlough.
-And on any given day weather the sky be blue or gray one thing remains constant.
+There are illustrations to approve, articles to write, prices to negotiate, partnerships to nurture, mentors to consult, and oh yes, paper to sell!
+My 8-year-old stationery company She’s Got Papers is like a sibling to my 21-year-old son Brandon and my 8-year-old daughter Jada.
+Like the 2 of them, it’s had its share of growing pains but it also makes me happier than a felon on a furlough.
+And on any given day whether the sky be blue or gray one thing remains constant.
 I approach the operation of She’s Got Papers as if it’s listed on the Inc 500 list.
 And believe me, one day it will be.

-Over the course of my 20 year existence in Corporate America I’ve been fortunate enough to work along some of the smartest and astute business people in New York City.
+Over the course of my 20-year existence in Corporate America, I’ve been fortunate enough to work alongside some of the smartest and most astute business people in New York City.
 I’ve studied the best and taken their cues.
 Here are a few for you:

-- Manage your time: At my day job I take my lunch break at 2pm.
-Come hell, high water or cockroaches, at 2pm I’m out.
+- Manage your time: At my day job, I take my lunch break at 2 pm.
+Come hell, high water, or cockroaches, at 2 pm I’m out.
 Why?
 I’m I’ve scheduled calls, meetings, skype interviews, you name it.
 Every single second of your day matters.
 Often the “side hustle” is treated like a “hobby”.
 Don’t do it.
 Time costs, literally.
-Not only must you plan your time, you have to execute on those plans.
+Not only must you plan your time, but you also have to execute those plans.
 Before your day job begins, get an hour in.
 Utilize your time after work.
 If you have the best cookies in your city but you can’t get them to market because you’re watching “The Real Housewives of Las Nevermind” forgive me but, that ain’t baking!

 The key to moving your side hustle to your main business is treating it as such.
 Remember, your actions dictate the perception.
 Period

-Tanea is the Owner & Creative Director of She’s Got Papers, a lifestyle greeting card company which feature designs that are as powerful as they are witty and life affirming.
+Tanea is the Owner & Creative Director of She’s Got Papers, a lifestyle greeting card company which features designs that are as powerful as they are witty and life-affirming.
 As New York City’s Side Hustle Expert & Inspirational Business Speaker she teaches women how to launch their own businesses while working full time and maintaining their sanity.

 Tanea has been featured in Essence, More, About.com, American Express Forum & The Wendy Williams Show.